History of the ToN

 During these years of delay, the Tent of Nations has faced repeated attacks and destruction.

-June 9, 2021: military bulldozers entered the property and uprooted 50 olive trees.
+• June 9, 2021: Bulldozers entered the property and uprooted 50 olive trees.

 The total damages exceed €150,000.
 No one has been held accountable.

 Meanwhile, movement to and from the farm has become severely restricted.
 What was once an easy fifteen-minute trip along Route 60 to Bethlehem or Hebron — where volunteers could travel freely — now takes forty minutes or more through the villages of Nahalin and Husan.
-Since the war, five military gates have been installed along this route, allowing entire Palestinian communities to be sealed off without warning.
-These closures, combined with flying checkpoints, new surveillance infrastructure, and illegal roads bulldozed across the family’s property, deepen the isolation of the Tent of Nations and the daily hardship of those who farm there.
+In 2025, additional gates have been installed along this route, restricting access.
+These gates, combined with flying checkpoints, and roads bulldozed across the family’s property, deepen the isolation of the Tent of Nations and the daily hardship of those who farm there.

 Despite all of this, the Nassars continue their work with steadfast nonviolence and faith, living their message every day: